cncf/techdocs/analyses/0012-TUF/analysis.md

 #### Information architecture

-- Information should be re-organized on the website to better the workflow.
-For example, each section should contain only related information.
+- Information may be re-organized on the website to better the workflow.
+For example, each section can contain only related information.
 Consider the
   following:

-  - The **About section** should only have introductory information about the project in the following sequence. _Overview, History, Project and Publications, and Timeline_.
+  - The **About section** may contain only introductory information about the project in the following sequence. _Overview, History, Project and Publications, and Timeline_.
 The _Code of conduct_ should be moved to the Community section.

-  - The **Getting Started** section should contain information on how to use the software or contribute to the project.
+  - The **Getting Started** section may contain information on how to use the software or contribute to the project.
 Consider the following sequence for this section:_Security,Roles and metadata,Implementations,Videos & Tutorials, and FAQs_.
 The _specification(latest) and Specification index_ pages should be removed because they are linked in the _Project page_

   - Include _Code of conduct_ in the **Community section**
-  - The _Contribute_ page should include information of various areas of contribution e.g The spec, repos etc and not to a specific repo.
+  - The _Contribute_ page can include information of various areas of contribution e.g The spec, repos etc and not to a specific repo.
 This way users can easily find areas of interest.